Semi-Parametric Inference for Doubly Stochastic Spatial Point Processes: An Approximate Penalized Poisson Likelihood Approach: Application: Seattle Crime Data

-We compare the penalized PMLE with $\ell_1$ and $\ell_2$ fusion penalties with the following Bayesian models, implemented in \texttt{INLA}.
-The default penalized complexity (PC) priors \citep{simpson2017penalising} in the \texttt{INLA R} package are used for the variance, range (for LGCP) and mixing (for BYM2) parameters.
+We compare penalized PMLE with $\ell_1$ and $\ell_2$ fusion penalties with Scampr and three Bayesian models implemented in \texttt{INLA}: BYM2 \citep{riebler2016intuitive}, LGCP with independent Gaussian errors, and LGCP with an exponential-covariance Gaussian random field.
+The PMLE tuning parameters $\gamma_n$ and $\tau_n$ are jointly selected via cross-validation as in Section~\ref{sec:sim}.
+The default penalized-complexity priors \citep{simpson2017penalising} in the \texttt{R-INLA} package are used for the variance, range, and mixing parameters.

-\begin{itemize} \item The BYM2 model \citep{riebler2016intuitive} which specifies the linear predictor to be a sum of covariate effects, with spatially correlated errors induced by connectivity, and independent, non-spatial heterogeneity. {The mixing parameter (which is between 0 and 1 and modeled on the logit scale) controls how much variance comes from the independent versus spatially dependent random effects.} \item The LGCP model with independent Gaussian error random field. \item The LGCP model with Gaussian error random field having exponential covariance. \end{itemize}

-The predictive performance for each model is evaluated using 5-fold cross-validation.
-Figure~\ref{fig:data-res} presents the residuals from each model along with their prediction MSEs.
-The residual plots capture how close each model fits to the data, while the prediction MSEs capture the overall predictive accuracy.
-The residual plots show that the Bayesian models have smaller bias comparing to penalized PMLE.
-However, the small bias comes at a cost of large variability, as reflected by the large MSE values and indicates over-fitting.
-Though LGCP with dependent errors conducts an implicit form of regularization {for smoothness as achieved by a fusion penalty}, such regularization is not explicit and it may thus be less straightforward to find a near-optimal bias and variance trade-off, compared to methods with explicit penalization.